apptainer/singularity-userdocs/endpoint.rst

     * Active cloud services keyserver

-Singularity 3.7 introduces the ability for an administrator to make a remote the only usable remote for the system by using the ``--exclusive`` flag:
+apptainer 3.7 introduces the ability for an administrator to make a remote the only usable remote for the system by using the ``--exclusive`` flag:

 .. code-block:: none

-    $ sudo singularity remote use --exclusive company-remote
+    $ sudo apptainer remote use --exclusive company-remote
     INFO:    Remote "company-remote" now in use.
-    $ singularity remote list
+    $ apptainer remote list
     Cloud Services Endpoints
     ========================